Tortuginator/pyproxyroulette/README.md

     requests.post("http://github.com/login",data = {"username":"foo","password":"bar"})
 ```

-Using the `@pr.proxify()` decorator above the declaration of a funtion, will apply pyproxyroulette to all requests made by the requests library in that spefific funftion.
+Using the `@pr.proxify()` decorator above the declaration of a funtion, will apply pyproxyroulette to all requests made by the requests library in that specific function.

 **WARNING: Use the decorator ONLY when your application uses the requests library in only ONE thread and when the the requests library is referred to as `requests` in the function.
 Using a different name for the library than 'requests' will prevent the wrapper from applying the proxy to the requests.**
 ## Disclaimer